MihaiBlebea/go-checkout/README.md

 - [ ] Better handle the void case, as I am not vry familliar with how the void state would affect the transaction I left the money in the transaction and not updated it's captured and refunded field.
 Not sure if refunding all the captured amounts as part of the void process would work.
 - [ ] Better handle the states of the transaction using a state machine and a set of simple rules for what can and cannot happen depending on current state of the transaction.
 - [ ] Improve the sandbox cards logic.
+- [ ] Improve logging and allow for custom params